 Lifespan: Up to 16 years

 Now on to the Facts!

 1.)
 Opportunistic as they are, they eat smaller gazelles, snakes and other reptiles, seals, insects, sheep, fruit, berries, and even grass!
-Jackals will also feast on carrion.
+Jackals will also feast on carrion (dead animals).

 2.)
-A jackal can exist in a solitary environment or in a large pack.
+A jackal can live in a solitary capacity or in a large pack.
 Large packs tend to have a better chance of preying on larger animals.

 3.)
 Larger predators will prey on jackals.
-Animals like cheetahs, leopards, and larger eagles.
+Animals like cheetahs, leopards, hyenas, and larger eagles.

 4.)
 Being territorial, jackals fiercely defend their territory and frequently mark it with urine.

 5.)
 Jackals are monogamous (mate for life).

 6.)
 They are vocal and produce a variety of sounds based on the need.
 Some of the sounds they make are: howls, yips, growls, and “owl-like hoots”.
 A siren-like howl is produced when food is discovered.